-Source: Statistics Austria, 2015
+Source: Statistics Austria, beginning 2017

-In 2015, persons aged over 65 made up 18 % of the total population.

-According to the forecasts of Statistics Austria, this share is expected to rise to 19 % by 2025 vs. 2015.
+At the beginning of 2017, the percentage of persons in the total population over age 65 amounted to 18.5%.
+According to the forecasts of Statistics Austria, this percentage will increase to 20.7% by 2025.

-2.2 The need for medicinal products by age group
+3.2 Need for medicinal products by age group